jina-ai/docs/chapters/101/index.rst

 ===========

 In Jina 101, you will learn about the basic components of Jina.
-Before you start, read `The basiddcs of Neural Search`_ to get some context.
+Before you start, read `the basics of Neural Search`_ to get some context.

-.. _The basiddcs of Neural Search: https://jina.ai/2020/07/06/What-is-Neural-Search-and-Why-Should-I-Care.html
+.. _the basics of Neural Search: https://jina.ai/2020/07/06/What-is-Neural-Search-and-Why-Should-I-Care.html

 .. contents:: Table of Contents
     :depth: 3

+.. _document:

 Document
 ============